 ramps at Twin Waters and Mooloolaba, a permanent sand-pumping pipeline to replenish Mooloolaba beach with dredged sand from the river mouth and upgrades to the Mt Coolum walking track.

-Fiona Simpson has a reputation for hard work and diligent service to her electorate and the people of Queensland.
+She has a reputation for hard work and diligent service to her electorate and the people of Queensland.
 She is

-Elected in 1992 as the Member for Maroochydore, she has served in shadow portfolios such as Health, Transport, Main Roads, Tourism, Women, Communities, Housing, Aboriginal and Torres Strait Islander Partnerships and Multicultural Affairs.
+Fiona Simpson was elected in 1992 as the Member for Maroochydore and has served in shadow portfolios such as Health, Transport, Main Roads, Tourism, Women, Communities, Housing, Aboriginal and Torres Strait Islander Partnerships and Multicultural Affairs.